Variety SA’s very first Aussie Muscle Car Run has raised an incredible $510,000!

 THE 60’S AND 70’S PROVIDED AN ERA OF THE MOST OUTSTANDING VEHICLE COMPETITION IN THE WORLD.

-The Aussie Muscle Car Run is an annual leisure car cruise to help raise funds for SA kids who are sick, disadvantaged or who have special needs.
+The Aussie Muscle Car Run is an annual leisure car cruise to help raise funds for SA kids who are sick, disadvantaged or living with disability.
 The run is open to muscle cars of the golden era of Bathurst, built between 1963 and 1977.
 Replicas are welcome and the organisers also consider special interest vehicles.

 The Aussie Muscle Car Run provides registrants with the opportunity to enjoy time travelling with fellow muscle car lovers in iconic cars through iconic Australian scenery.